Pearl-Continental Hotels & Resorts: Incidents

 In 1971, when the Pearl-Continental (or Khyber Intercontinental at the time) construction was initiated in Peshawar, workers digging underground to form its foundation discovered old human, elephant and horse bones.
-Archaeologists discovered that the Hotel was the site of a fierce battle between the armies of Mahmud of Ghazni and Jayapala in the Battle of Peshawar in the year 1001.
+Archaeologists discovered that the Hotel was the site of a battle between the armies of Mahmud of Ghazni and Jayapala in the Battle of Peshawar in the year 1001.

 On 11 May 2019, at least eight people including four hotel employees, one soldier and three terrorists were killed in a terror attack targeting the Pearl Continental in Gwadar, Balochistan, Pakistan.

 On Thursday night 26 May 2022, the roof of the 5-star property collapsed at Karachi's Pearl-Continental Hotel.
 According to the reports one person was killed and three others injured after the ceiling of the five-star hotel caved in on top of them.
 The incident occurred inside the Marco Polo Hall at the hotel where an event was under way.